To The

 continued the business in his own name.
 He was married to Martha A.

-Johnson in 1875 and there were 12 children, six boys and six girls, in this
+Johnson in 1875 and there were 12 children, six boys and six girls, in

 family.